Causes of Tetralogy of Fallot

 - Rubella (German measles) or other viral illnesses during pregnancy

-Children with TOF also are more likely to have chromosome disorders, such as Down syndrome and DiGeorge syndrome (a condition that causes heart defects, low calcium levels, and poor immune function).
+Children with TOF also are more likely to have chromosome disorders, such as DiGeorge syndrome (a condition that causes heart defects, low calcium levels, and poor immune function), or Down syndrome.

 Diagnosis and Treatment Options

 TOF usually is diagnosed based on the above signs and symptoms, a physical exam, and the results from tests and procedures.
 During a physical exam, your doctor will listen to your baby’s heart and lungs to check for a murmur and will evaluate your baby’s general appearance to look for signs of a heart defect, such as a bluish tint to the skin, lips, or fingernails and rapid breathing.

 If your doctor finds any signs of TOF, your baby likely will undergo additional testing.
 Tests that your doctor may order include a chest x-ray, echocardiogram (echo), electrocardiogram (EKG), pulse oximetry, or cardiac catheterization.
 For more information on these tests, visit our common diagnostic tests page.

 The only treatment for TOF is open heart surgery.